Still confused about whether to give Lebara Money a try or not?

 Sending Money to India From UK Online in 2018 – The Ultimate Guide (opens in a new tab)

 Let’s get back to the Lebara money review.

 How long does the money transfer take with Lebara?

-Most transfers with Lebara takes between 1-3 working days to transfer.
+Most transfers with Lebara takes 1-3 working days to transfer.

 For this review, I used Lebara Money for sending £1000 to India from the UK.

 (I paid £0 fee for this transfer and had to only pay £990 using the £10 discount offer on first transfer – you can avail it using this link).

 The money reached my bank account in India in 2 days, but that’s for the first time as I understand.

-One of our reader, Rutuja’s first transfer also took 2 days but on the second transaction, the money arrived very quickly – merely 12 hours.
+One of our reader, Rutuja’s first transfer also took two days, but on the second transaction, the money arrived very quickly – merely 12 hours.